nim-lang/nimble/readme.markdown

 ### Hybrids

-One thing to note about library and binary package hybrids is that your binary will most likely share the name of the package.
+One thing to note about library and binary package hybrids is that your binary may share the name of the package.
 This will mean that you will not be able to put your .nim files in a ``pkgname`` directory.
+The reason you will not be able to do this is because binaries on some operating systems do not have an extension so they will clash with a directory of the same name.

+The current
-The current convention to get around this problem is to append ``pkg`` to the name as is done for nimble.
+convention to get around this problem is to append ``pkg`` to the name as is done for nimble.